 Visa is the preferred card of Choice in Uganda.
 Using other cards such as MC or AMEX is, in most cases, not possible.

 You must notify your bank that you will be using the card in Uganda.
-Otherwise, you might find that you are blocked from attempting to use the card at an ATM in Uganda.
+Otherwise, you might be blocked from attempting to use the card at an ATM in Uganda.

 Using an ATM is the most convenient option, with the added security benefit being that you do not have to carry a lot of cash on you.
-Normally there are fees involved.
-ABSA Bank charges a rather steep fee.
-Stanbic, Standard Chartered Banks are more reasonable.
+Typically there are fees involved, ABSA Bank charges a rather steep fee, and Stanbic Standard Chartered Banks are more reasonable.

 Money Changers: Avoid Money Changers.
 They are often found near Forex Bureaus, Border Crossings, and around the airport.
 In Uganda, they have become rare.
-Con-Artists in Uganda offer to change your dollars into Shillings.
-However, they often use fake money.
+Con-Artists in Uganda offer to change your dollars into Shillings, and however, they often use fake money.

-Hotels-Lodges: Do not exchange your money at the front desk of a hotel.
-There you will get the lowest exchange rate.
+Hotels-Lodges: Do not exchange your money at the hotel’s front desk, and there you will get the lowest exchange rate.
 Hotels, Lodges offer the service but charge obscene fees that, in this case, far outweigh any convenience.

-Some Hotels have Forex Bureaus and ATMs on-premises, which makes it convenient for you.
+Some Hotels have Forex Bureaus and ATMs on-premises, making it convenient for you.

 If there is no Forex Bureau, use a Bank, or Forex Bureaus are most often found.
-It is best to use a Forex Bureau outside of the airport for a better exchange rate.
+It is best to use a Forex Bureau outside the airport to better the exchange rate.

 What Currency do I use in Uganda?

 Wise Money Choices will save you, but there are some things you do not want to skimp on, and that is lodging.
-For a better Safari experience in Uganda, we recommend that you use midrange or upmarket lodges.
+We recommend using midrange or upmarket lodges for a better Safari experience in Uganda.
 The reason is simple “a better Experience.”

 Use the Ugandan Shilling wherever possible, including when tipping for excellent services that you have received.

 Our advice is to always have a limited amount of cash on you for security reasons.
-Though Uganda is Safe and Secure – Petty Thefts occur in hotel or lodge rooms on rare occasions, and one needs to stress rare occasions.
+Though Uganda is Safe and Secure – Petty Thefts occur in hotel or lodge rooms on rare occasions, and one must stress rare occasions.

-For Money Tips and Advice for Travelers to and in Uganda – here is the right information for you.
+For Money Tips and Advice for Travelers to and in Uganda – here is the correct information.

-We suggest that you read our Money tips, they will help you to know before you go to Uganda
+We suggest that you read our Money tips, and they will help you know before you go to Uganda.